 Project allocation remains the key to project success.
 It will need to change continuously with the product maturity, because from a specific size of the project on it will not be possible to commission the same experts from the first to the last product release.
 The importance of personal preferences – agility versus discipline – must not be underestimated.
 There must be a gradual transfer of agile project research teams to organized maintenance teams.

 Experts on the matter who have dealt with the eternal conflict between empiricism and rationality will remain skeptical – and rightly so.
 The views are so diametrically opposite that an approach that satisfies all equals the quadrature of the circle.
 But the squabbling between the sellers of consulting products such as “agility” or “process maturity” will cost the economy astronomical amounts.
 We should look with skepticism on dogmas and agree to communicate on the working level.
 A balance between agility and projectable processes IS possible.
 The contradiction can be resolved by the evolutionary design of the development process, in which the ratio of agility and predictability is a function of time.

-In our consulting practice we have given the child a name: “SlimTrace”.
-This is a collection of tools which are intended to enable the described process design.
+In our consulting practice, we have given the child a name: “SlimTrace”.
+This is a collection of tools that are intended to enable the described process design.
 The idea is (once again) that the wheel does not always need to be re-invented.